Site Logo

 School children of different ethnicities stand around a globe, with one pointing to a location.

 We prioritize representation and inclusion in all of our programming.
 We want all students to be able to see themselves in the music and use it as a tool to connect with each other.
-Studies show that culturally responsive education strategies improve students’ self-esteem, motivation, emotional well-being and trust in adults – all of which can lead to better overall academic performance.
-For students of color, especially, seeing their cultural heritage positively reflected in the classroom through music can create a powerful sense of belonging and pride.
+Studies show that culturally responsive education strategies improve students’ self-esteem, motivation, emotional well-being, and trust in adults – all of which can lead to better overall academic success and personal development.

 “Music Workshop has been so beneficial in my music classroom this year, because without a curriculum and limited supplies, free resources such as this provide interesting and informative lessons that are easily implemented in any classroom at any point in the year.”